 There are ways to reduce or eliminate the delivery costs:

-- Woolworths online does free delivery for spends over $300.
+- Check the minimum shop amount to qualify for free delivery.
 Shopping less frequently and taking advantage of bulk specials can mean you benefit from free delivery.

-- Take advantage of free delivery offers like free delivery on Wednesdays.
+- Take advantage of special free delivery offers.

 - You can use delivery saver if you want to shop every week and spend over $100 per week.